Wzhishun/RL_stock_trade/README.md

 However, using machine learning methods will face black box problems, which may cause systemic risks.

+StockEnv.py is a Chinese stock trading env where transaction fee is 0.125%.
+StockPlotEnv.py is major in plot the trading image. quant.py is in charge of data process.
+PPO_run1.py is tha main fuction of running RL process.

 Due to my poor power and the noise of the computer fan (I am in CUHK library), I just train several stocks not all securities you provided.

 packages: